meghomita/meghomita.github.io/research.md

 **Microstructural investigation of the Towanda Fault Zone in the Appalachian Plateau, Pennsylvania, USA.**

   As part of my summer internship at University of Rochester, New York under the supervision of Prof Gautam Mitra, I did a minor project on the fault zone rocks of the Towanda Fault Zone.
 The project started with the overview of the deformation stages along the Appalachian fold thrust belt.
 I focused on understanding the deformation phases at the Towanda Fault Zone, in northeastern Pennsylvania.
 Using field and microstructural observations, we deduced 3-4 phases of deformation as preserved by structural fabrics and overprinting relationships between the fabrics.
 In order to identify minor cryptic fault/fracture planes, we mapped and conducted fracture density counting along a horizontal transect within the Towanda fault zone.
 Our study revealed that several cryptic fracture planes is present once we mapped the microstructures to the outcrop scale observations.
+This project was supported by the S.N.
+Bose Scholars Program (2017) that allows select Indian students to pursue a funded internship project at a research institution in United States as part of India-United States of America collaboration efforts.

   Things to add: Project intro, goals and deliverables.

--Topic 4: OSL stuff
+**Optically Stimulated Luminescence (OSL) Dating : Sample processing & analysis of Quaternary sediments from the western Indian basin of Gujarat**

-  Same as above.
+  As part of my undergraduate summer internship at the Institute of Seismological Research (ISR)-Gandhinagar (India), I did a project on using luminescence dating methods to determine the basinal uplift rate for the seismically active terrain of Gujarat in western India.
+I was mentored by Dr M.R.
+Kumar and Dr. Siddharth Prizomvala for this project.
+OSL dating provides reliable ages, especially for the age range where the radiocarbon dating methods are not feasible.
+I got an overview of the entire process of OSL dating from sample collection to data processing and analysis.
+I worked on quaternary sediments and terrace deposits accumulated along river basins that are cross-cut by active faults to determine uplift rates.
+In combination with sedimentological characteristics of the samples, I reconstructed the paleo-depositional and paleo-seismological history of one of the river basins in Gujarat.
+This project added on to the growing data base of paleoseismological uplift rates of the tectonically active Gujarat basin of India.